 - Design and programming of digital content II: …qualifies the students to understand and apply design and programming of complex digital content solutions aimed at multiple media platforms.
 The focus is on various types of digital content, multiple media platforms and relevant production methods.
 Technologies for producing and publishing content are applied together with the visualisation of data in conjunction with the production of digital content.

-Three-month internship in a company
+Internship in a company